Saving Special Places • Building Better Communities

 Property under the current Rural land use designation can only be developed at 1 residential dwelling unit for every 10 acres of land.
 The proposed Lake Protection land use category allows much greater residential and commercial development, setting the stage for massive change.

-- There has been no environmental analysis of the potential impacts on the Lake Jackson system, the only freshwater lake in Florida to be designated as an Aquatic Preserve.
+- There has been no environmental analysis of the potential impacts on the Lake Jackson system, the only freshwater lake in Florida to be designated as a State Aquatic Preserve.
 It is also a designated Outstanding Florida Water.

 - There has been no transportation analysis of the potential impacts on the already congested Meridian Road.
 This scenic, two-lane canopy road, established in 1824, would be the primary access to new development.
 It is officially designated as a Tallahassee-Leon County Canopy Road and is listed in the National Register of Historic Places.